LyapLock: Bounded Knowledge Preservation in Sequential Large Language Model Editing: The LyapLock Framework

 \subsection{Problem Transformation Using Lyapunov Optimization Theory}

-The key challenge in solving problem~\ref{equation:long_term_optimization} lies in minimizing long-term editing loss while maintaining the preservation loss below threshold \(D\), given the highly stochastic and unpredictable \((\bm{K_1(t)}\),\(\bm{V_1(t)})\) pair across timesteps \(t\).
+The key challenge in solving problem~\ref{equation:long_term_optimization} lies in minimizing long-term editing loss while maintaining the preservation loss below threshold \(D\), given the highly stochastic and unpredictable \(({K_1(t)}\),\({V_1(t)})\) pair across timesteps \(t\).
 To this end, we introduce virtual queues to transform the constrained satisfaction into a well-studied queue stability problem.
-Building on this, by applying Lyapunov optimization from control theory \cite{lyapunov}, we further decompose the long-term optimization into per-timestamp subproblems that can be solved at each timestamp \(t\).
+Building on this, by applying Lyapunov optimization from control theory \cite{lyapunov} (The innovative discussion can be found in Appendix ~\ref{appendix:innovative_discussion}), we further decompose the long-term optimization into per-timestamp subproblems that can be solved at each timestamp \(t\).
 This ensures queue stability during online decision-making without requiring future information or statistical knowledge of uncertainties.
 Next, we will elaborate on the details of this transformation.
 We first design a virtual queue \(Z(t)\), initialized as \(Z(1)=Z_{\text{init}}\), with its update rule at each timestamp \(t\) given by Equation~\eqref{equation:z_update}:

 where \(Z_{\text{max}}\ge 0, b \ge 0, a > 0\).
 Intuitively, the value of \(Z(t)\) reflects the deviation between the actual average preservation loss and \(D\) over the historical time interval \([0, t-1]\).
 An increase in \(Z(t)\) corresponds to persistent violation of the constraint.
 It can be theoretically proven that if the virtual queue satisfies the strong stability condition \(\lim_{T \to \infty} \frac{Z(T)}{T} = 0\), the constraint in problem ~\ref{equation:long_term_optimization} holds (detailed proof is provided in Appendix~\ref{appendix:proof_of_sufficient_condition}).